Category Archives: blog

 Continue reading

-How to implement a custom file manager in TinyMCE 4
+How to implement a custom File Manager in TinyMCE 4

 The TinyMCE 4 javascript editor supports HTML5 and features a new interface and a complete rewrite of all plugins.
 TinyMCE is the standard WYSIWYG editor for online CMS and websites: if you have a custom file manager attached to the image button, it’s time to think about updating its loading code.
-To do this in minutes, you can add a quick hack to the new image plugin.
-Of course, this tutorial covers a standard approach not related to any File Manager in particular.
-Your final working code will be strictly related to the File Manager in use.

 Continue reading